pitosalas/cleancont/output/2013-08-02-looked-at-the-right-way-this-could-be-good-news.md

 ---
 title: "Looked at the right way, this could be good news!"
 subtitle: "I came across this article a few days ago.
-[The Ticktock of the Death Clock – NYTimes.com](http://we..."
+The Ticktock of the Death Clock – NYTimes.com"
 category: "1"
 tags: ["923", "1185", "1378", "1675", "2027"]
 date: "2013-08-02"